grumpy-cat-whatever/SM3.5-AS2-to-ES6-compiler/readme.md

 # Resources for porting SM3.5 to EcmaScript/TypeScript

- I am abandoning my personal project to port SM3.5 to a web*-ish* platform.
+ I am abandoning my personal project to port SM3.5 to a web-*ish* platform.
 Since I've made significant progress, though, I've been polishing what I have - in preparation for this release - in the hopes that someone picks up where I left off.

 I'd personally still very much like to see this happen, but momentum in the community Discord has picked up for a re-imagining of SM in Unity (working title: SM4).
 These resources will primarily be of use in *porting* this game, *not* in making a new game from the ground up.

 **This is for developers, not for players.
 It is not a game, not even a demo (yet).**

-A while ago I started hatching a plan to port SM3.5 to a web*-ish* platform.
+A while ago I started hatching a plan to port SM3.5 to a web-*ish* platform.
 My plan included the following steps:

 1. Convert the ActionScript 2 code base to something that compiles to JavaScript
 2. Replace all the Flash parts, i.e. Input/Output and Display APIs (like Stage and MovieClip, ...)